Europe long-range weather forecast for winter 2025-26

 Europe long-range weather forecast

-So with La Niña looking likely to show itself any time now, how might this effect the long-range weather forecast for winter 2024-2025 in Europe?
+So with La Niña looking most likely for winter, how might this effect the long-range weather forecast for winter 2025-2026 in Europe?

 Europe long-range weather forecast for winter